spa5k/kratos-next/README.md

 3. Run the next js by doing `yarn dev`.
 4. Open next js page on `127.0.0.1:3000`.

+## Things to consider.

+Remember that this example is using github oidc, so before starting it, add client secret and client id in [config](/config/kratos.yml) otherwise it won't start.

 ## Flows implemented.

 - [x] Login